 Be it an evening walk along Sweden’s only palm-lined avenue, enjoying the afternoon sun in one of the breathtaking gardens, time spent with multiple displays of exciting public art, visit to one of the varied selection of museums or a thrilling trip to a Viking fortress – Trelleborg is a city to behold!

 “I welcome all participants of the BPC 2017 to Trelleborg, Sweden's southernmost port and Scandinavia's largest RoRo port.
 Our city is called the city of palm trees and you will meet actual palm trees and maybe disguised Vikings.
 Welcome!”

-And speaking of Vikings and fortresses – participants of the BPC 2017 will have the chance to enjoy one of the Baltic Ports Organization’s famous gala dinners, held in the carefully recreated Viking stronghold Trelleborgen.
+And speaking of Vikings and fortresses – participants of the BPC 2017 will have the chance to enjoy one of the Baltic Ports Organization’s famous networking dinners, held in the carefully recreated Viking stronghold Trelleborgen.
 An evening worthy of tales and songs!